June 3, 2026 | 4:00–5:00 PM EDT (Virtual)

 PRESENTERS

-Professor and Department Head of Physics
+Professor and Head, Department of Chemistry

 Carnegie Mellon University